Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

-\textbf{(\romannumeral2) Comparison with Fixed Values:} In order to demonstrate the effectiveness of the MOO mechanism in \textit{Multi-FR}, we conduct an experiment to compare our model with the grid-search strategy, where scaling factors on the BPRMF objective and fairness objective are manually set (the summation is 1).
-We only add the disparity on one-side once, training with the BPR loss.
-The scatter plots are shown in Fig. \ref{pic:moo_curve} on the base model BPRMF.
-Each blue point indicates a grid-search where the value is the weight on the BPR loss, while each red point refers to one final solution obtained from the \textit{Multi-FR}, and we ran the model 5 times.
-From the curve, we can observe that the MOO can successfully balance the trade-off between the fairness constraints and the recommendation quality.
-The clear margin distance between the curve of the red points (Pareto frontier) and the curve of the blue points also show the significant effectiveness of the MOO mechanism in \textit{Multi-FR}.
+In order to demonstrate the effectiveness of the MOO mechanism in the Multi-FR, we conduct experiments to compare our model with the grid-search strategy, where scaling factors on the BPRMF objective and the fairness objective are manually set (the summation is 1).
+We only consider two-loss objectives for a convenient grid-search, which means we only add the fairness constraint on one side each time training with the BPR ranking loss (i.e., $\mathcal{L}=\alpha^A\cdot\mathcal{L}^{Accuracy}+(1-\alpha^A)\cdot \mathcal{L}_1^{C-Fair}$ or $\mathcal{L}=\alpha^A\cdot\mathcal{L}^{Accuracy}+(1-\alpha^A)\cdot \mathcal{L}_1^{P-Fair}$).
+The scatter plots are shown in Fig.~\ref{pic:moo_curve}.
+Each blue point indicates a grid-search solution averaged by 5 rounds where the value on the point is the weight $\alpha^A$ on the BPR loss.
+Each red point refers to one final Multi-FR solution selected through the strategy described in Section~\ref{sub:solution_selection} after running the model for 5 rounds.
+It is worthy to notice that all red points are Pareto optimal, which is theoretically guaranteed as demonstrated in Section~\ref{sec:multifr}.
+Thus, any red point cannot dominate other red points with respect to both the recommendation accuracy and the fairness.
+Here, the curve of the red points can be regarded as the Pareto frontier.

-\textbf{(\romannumeral3) The Trend of Generated Factors:} We also demonstrate the trend of the generated scaling factor on each objective by using \textit{Multi-FR}.
-We only report the result on the BPRMF-MultiFR model on MovieLens 1M.
-For clarity, only the two-objective scenarios are illustrated.
-As shown in Figure~\ref{pic:trend}, the dynamic scaling strategy of \textit{Multi-FR} is distinct from the fixed setting.
-We observe that the scaling factors on the BPRMF objective are relatively small.
-One possible reason is that the BPRMF objective has a much larger magnitude than the fairness constraint ($10^1\sim10^3$ times, approximately).
-Therefore, it is reasonable for \textit{Multi-FR} to incur a larger weight on the fair constraints, which can balance the learning of these objectives.
+From the illustration in Fig.~\ref{pic:moo_curve}, we can observe that the MOO successfully balances the trade-off between the fairness and recommendation accuracy.
+The clear margin distance between the curve formed by the red points (Pareto frontier) and the curve formed by the blue points show the effectiveness of the MOO mechanism in our proposed Multi-FR.